straw market

 The Vendors

 The vendors at the straw market are notorious for being aggressive…extremely aggressive.
 You will be hounded about hair braiding, purchasing bags, or booking a tour as soon as you’re in the area.
-Some may even get in your personal space and put items in your hand, trying to convince you to purchase them.
+Some may even get into your personal space and put items in your hand, trying to convince you to purchase them.

 This can be intimidating, if you aren’t used to this aggressive sales-tactic.
 Don’t let this scare you.
 Simply give a polite, “No, thank you” and walk away if you are not interested.